Govin25/QuizMaster/docs/docs/getting-started/installation.md

 ### 4. Initialize the Database

-QuizMaster uses SQLite for development.
+Quainy uses SQLite for development.
 The database will be created automatically, but you can seed it with sample data:

 ```bash
 cd server